 That creates an upward spiral of traffic acquisition.
 A win-win, if you will.

 But it’s important to be realistic.
-You just can’t run one traffic campaign and expect it to magically deposit a fortune into your bank account.
+You just can’t run one traffic campaign and expect it to magically deposit a million dollars in your bank account.

 Top 3 Sources for Paid Traffic

-But to know which one is right for you, you need to know where your customers are and which ad platforms are suited for the type of marketing you do.
+But to know which one is right for you, you need to know where your customers hang out and which ad platforms are suited for the type of marketing you do.

 In most cases, you’ll probably start with Facebook and Google.
 According to Business Insider, these two sites drive 80% of referral traffic, more than all the other platforms combined.